 Nigh-time breastfeeding in bed

 When these safety considerations have been successfully met, if you are breastfeeding your baby, feeding them in bed could be a great way for all of you to get more sleep as a family.
 After all, when your baby is right next to you, neither you nor your baby need to wake up ‘fully’ or potentially get up (unless a dirty nappy needs changing) for a feed.
 In fact, you may even find that the baby latches on at the first sign of stirring and continues to sleep peacefully after a feed.
-That means that you and your baby will find it easier to go back to sleep after a feed, and as an added bonus, your partner might even be unaware that the baby woke up in the first place!
+That means that you and your baby will find it easier to go back to sleep after a feed.

 I’d love to share a bed with my baby, but I’m too scared